 and then Candi Mendut, which we ended up missing because it was dark.
 But we did see the modern temple next to it.

 I didn’t find out about number 18 on this list until I was look up stuff for Lombok, but I would have been interested in going to this small candi in Ubud.
-At this point, it was pretty clear to us that no one walks in Indonesia, everyone rides scooters.
+It was blatantly clear to us at this point that no one walks in Indonesia, everyone rides scooters.

 We woke up early next morning at 4am to catch the sunrise on Borobudur.